 Belize meals range with the cultures who make them.
 Barbecued chicken served with rice, beans, and coleslaw is a standard Belize dish.
 Belizeans take advantage of their abundant seafood, like conch, lobster, snapper, and shrimp, in a variety of Belize recipes.
 Due to an influx of Chinese immigrants, Chinese food restaurants can be found in almost every Belize town.

-Ceviche: Chopped raw fish, shrimp, or conch mixed with onions, tomatoes, and cilantro, and marinated in lime juice.
-Served with fresh tortilla chips.
+- Ceviche: Chopped raw fish, shrimp, or conch mixed with onions, tomatoes, and cilantro, and marinated in lime juice.
+Ceviche is served with fresh tortilla chips.

 Coconut is the most common ingredient in Belize desserts.
 Try coconut cake, chewy coconut fudge, coconut ice or ice cream.
 Banana cake is also sold all over Belize.